gottacatchenall/ms_sampling_effort/manuscript.md

 Ecological interactions are hard to sample [@Jordano2016SamNet].
-Still, collecting data about species interactions is imperative to measure and mitigate the effects of human activity on Earth's biodiversity [@Jordano2016ChaEco], and to predict potential spillover of zoonotic diseases [@cite].
-Over the past decade biodiversity data has become increasingly available: remote sensing has enabled data on spatial scales previously unsampleable, and cameras/etc. Yet sampling of ecological interactions detection often requires human sampling as coexistance is not indicative of interaction [@cite].
+Still, collecting data about species interactions is imperative to measure and mitigate the effects of human activity on Earth's biodiversity [@Andys90AuthorPaper;@Jordano2016ChaEco], and to predict potential spillover of zoonotic diseases [@cite].
+Over the past decade biodiversity data has become increasingly available.
+Remote sensing has enabled data on spatial scales previously unsampleable, and in-situ observations in the form of both cameras and environmental sensing have .

+Yet sampling of ecological interactions detection often requires human sampling as coexistance is not necessarily indicative of interaction [@cite].
 This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

-These sampling constraints go on to bias species interaction data: we are more likely to observe interactions between species with high relative abundance [@cite], and we only observe but a small fraction of the variance in species interactions in space and time [@Poisot2015SpeWhy].
-As a result of these biases, the data we collect is noisy and likely contains many false-negatives [@Poisot2021ImpMam].
-This has many practical consequences for answering questions about species interactions and how human activity is effecting them.
+These sampling constraints go on to bias species interaction data: we are more likely to observe interactions between species with high relative abundance, and we only observe but a small fraction of the variance in species interactions in space and time [@Poisot2015SpeWhy].
+Further sampling of species interactions is geographically biased [@Poisot2021Biases].
+As a result of these biases, the data we collect is noisy and likely contains many false-negatives,This has many practical consequences for answering questions about species interactions and how human activity is effecting them.

-In this manuscript we seek to answer: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
+In this manuscript we seek to determine how false negatives impact analysis and prediction of ecological networks, and how understanding the relationship between sampling effort and probability of a true negative can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
+The fundemental questions here are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability?
 3) How do false-negatives impact our ability to make reliable predictions about interactions?

-A naive model of interaction detection would assume that every existing interaction is incorrectly observed as a non-interaction with an independent, fixed probability, which we denote $p_{fn}$.
-If we observe the same species not-interacting $N$ times, the probability of a true negative, denoted $p_{tn}$, is given by $p_{tn} = 1 - (p_{fn})^N$.
+A naive model of interaction detection would assume that every true interaction is incorrectly observed as a non-interaction with an independent and fixed probability, denoted $p_{fn}$.
+In this model, if we observe the same species not-interacting $N$ times the probability of a true negative, $p_{tn}$, is given by $p_{tn} = 1 - (p_{fn})^N$.
 This relation is shown in @fig:bernoulli for varying values of the false negative rate $p_{fn}$.
-This shows a fundamental dependency between our ability to reliably say an interaction doesn't exist---measured by $p_{tn}$---and our sampling effort $N$.
+This illustrates a fundamental link between our ability to reliably say an interaction doesn't exist---$p_{tn}$---and our sampling effort $N$.

 ![The probability an observed interaction is a "true negative" (y-axis) given how many times it has been sampled as a non-interaction.
 Another thing is true,